TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     meaning of :class:`Mock`, with the exception of *return_value* and *side_effect* which have no meaning on a non-callable mock.

-Mock objects that use a class or an instance as a :attr:`spec` or :attr:`spec_set` are able to pass :func:`isinstance` tests:
+Mock objects that use a kundi or an instance as a :attr:`spec` or :attr:`spec_set` are able to pass :func:`isinstance` tests:

     >>> mock = Mock(spec=SomeClass)